MZanggl/promistate/README.md

 #### load

-You can pass in arguments as needed:
+You can pass in arguments as needed

 ```javascript
 const calculator = promistate(async function callback(num1, num2) {